crystalcrag/MCEdit2/README.md

 As of now, only Windows is supported, even though there are no major road blocks as long as those dependencies are available on your platform (which probably excludes Mac OS X, due to its poor OpenGL support).
 SITGL only supports Windows for now and is a fairly large dependency.
 This code base should be much more portable.

 # Supported features

+*Note*: not everything in this list is currently implemented, but this is what is planned.

 * **Voxel editing**: remove/add block one by one or affect whole region at once.
 Most of the 252 block types of Minecraft 1.12 are implemented.
 * **Sub-block precision**: can generate voxel of less than one full block (ie: vertical/horizontal slab), works like the chisel tool of TerraFirmaCraft.
 * **Dynamic lighting**: SkyLight and BlockLight tables update according to block properties (absortion and emission).